Kenilworth: Transport

 station is located nearby, which hosts Chiltern Railway services between London Marylebone, Birmingham Snow Hill and Stourbridge Junction.

 The A46 bypass opened in June 1974.
-Both Birmingham Airport and the M6, M42 and M40 motorways are within 12 mi of the town.
+Birmingham Airport and the M6, M42 and M40 motorways are all within 12 mi of the town.

 Media

 Local news and television programmes are provided by BBC Midlands and ITV Central.
 Television signals are received from the Sutton Coldfield TV transmitter.

 Local radio stations are BBC CWR, Capital Mid-Counties, Hits Radio Coventry & Warwickshire, Fresh (Coventry & Warwickshire), Heart West Midlands, Smooth West Midlands, Greatest Hits Radio Midlands and Radio Abbey, a community based station.

 The town is served by two local newspapers, the Kenilworth Weekly News and the Leamington Observer (formerly Kenilworth Observer).